 - SAM is a friendly app that offers a range of self-help methods for people who are serious about learning to manage their anxiety.

 - Stop, Breathe, Think!
 This calming meditation app experience is uniquely designed to help you stay mindful, de-stress, sleep better, and build the emotional strength and confidence to handle life’s ups and downs.
 Mindfulness & meditation is the practice, Stop, Breathe & Think is the process.

-- Stop Drinking is designed to help listeners relax and overcome the emotional and physical cravings for Alcohol.
+- Stop Drinking is designed to help listeners relax and overcome their emotional and physical cravings for Alcohol.
 This relaxing, positive, motivational App will give you the tools to change your thinking and access the incredible power of your unconscious mind.
-When you can learn to easily break unwanted habits and regain control of your clarity of thought, well-being, money, health and much more then this App will help you change your life.
-Far more powerful than simple mantras or positive thinking, this App uses the power of relaxation, hypnotherapy, positive suggestions and visualization to allow you to achieve what you want to achieve.
+When you can learn to easily break unwanted habits and regain control of your clarity of thought, well-being, money, health, and much more then this App will help you change your life.
+Far more powerful than simple mantras or positive thinking, this App uses the power of relaxation, hypnotherapy, positive suggestions, and visualization to allow you to achieve what you want to achieve.